Zoomed Image

 Formula Flexibility

-• Tax depreciation schedules with specific rates per asset class
+• Tax depreciation schedules with specific rates per asset class or jurisdiction

 Creating a New Depreciation Type